Kill-B/openapi-alchemist/README.md

 1. **OpenAPI 3 → Swagger 2 (OpenAPI 2) conversion**
 2. **OpenAPI 3 JSON ↔ YAML format conversion** (semantic preservation, format-only conversion)

+This version has been converted to TypeScript for Node.js v22+ with modern Promise-based APIs and improved type safety.

 ## Installation